ResearchLabPeptides/Research-Lab-Peptides/README.md

 ## Getting it running — entirely in the browser

+> **Setting up for the first time?** Follow **[docs/SETUP.md](docs/SETUP.md)**
+> instead of this section.
+It is the same process written as an ordered
+> checklist, with a verification step after each stage and a troubleshooting
+> list at the end.
+The steps below are the same thing in reference form.

 Nothing runs on your computer.
 GitHub holds the code, Supabase runs the database, and Vercel builds and serves the site.
 You need three free accounts and a web browser.